soundtrackyourbrand/docs/sdk/index.md

 ### Release schedule

-Every second week the pre-release is sent out to your pre-release channel.
-* An email will be sent to you when it's done.
-* You have one week to test the software.
-If you want to stop the full release, please email to us within a week.

-Every second other week, the full-release is sent out to full costumer base.
-* An email will be sent to you when it's done.

-You will get email notifcation whenever we are sending out a new release either to your pre-release channel or full production release.
+You will get email notifcation whenever we are sending out a new release either to your pre-release channel or a full production release.
 For any questions/issues, just reply back to us.

 Here's the full release calender (with rights to be changed): https://calendar.google.com/calendar?cid=c291bmR0cmFja3lvdXJicmFuZC5jb21fZjM5YmpzbWxrZWtncDllazN0dWprZ2NkdWNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ